dwarvesf/handbook/moonlighting.md

 2. **Regular speaking tours** requiring multiple days of travel several times per year.
 This level of absence disrupts our work schedule and affects your teammates.
 3. **Consulting for potential competitors** or companies with products related to Dwarves Foundation where conflicts of interest might arise.
 4. **Aggressively marketing yourself** for side work.
 If opportunities come through friends or connections, that's acceptable, but actively promoting your availability for side work will eventually create conflicts with your work here.
 5. **Outside commitments that divert attention from your work**.
-For example, launching an app that requires timely customer support would pull focus from your responsibilities at Dwarves Foundation.
+For example, launching an app that requires timely customer support would pull focus from your responsibilities.

 ## Guiding principles